Corporate & employee volunteering

-Corporate volunteering, or employee volunteering, refers to structured programmes where businesses support their staff to give time, skills or energy to good causes.
-Whether through team volunteering days, pro bono expertise, or longer-term partnerships with charities, these initiatives unlock measurable value for people, organisations and communities.
+Corporate volunteering, or employee volunteering, refers to programmes where businesses support staff to give their time and/or skills to good causes.
+Whether through team volunteering days, sharing expertise pro bono, or engaging in longer-term partnerships with charities, these initiatives can deliver measurable value for your employees, your brand and your community.

-When implemented well, corporate volunteering delivers on multiple fronts.
-Employees gain purpose and transferable skills.
-Charities gain capacity and expertise.
-And businesses build culture, attract talent, and make measurable progress on ESG and CSR commitments.
+Corporate volunteering delivers on multiple fronts.
+Your employees will feel better, gaining a sense of purpose and transferable skills.
+The charities you support will get access to capacity and expertise.
+And you’ll strengthen your culture, helping to attract talent, while making measurable progress on your ESG and social impact commitments.

 What is corporate & employee volunteering?

 Employee volunteering can play a key role in demonstrating social value, contributing to public procurement goals such as those outlined in the National Procurement Policy Statement (NPPS 2023).
-With a well-structured programme, businesses can meet ESG standards, upskill staff, and deliver community impact — all aligned to national strategies.
+With a well-structured programme, it will help you meet ESG commitments, upskill staff, and deliver community impact.

 -

-Corporate volunteering is any structured programme in which an employer enables or encourages its people to contribute their time or skills to good causes.
-This can include volunteering during working hours, company-organised team days, or opportunities tailored to employees’ interests and expertise.
+Corporate volunteering is enabling and encouraging your workforce to contribute their time or skills to good causes, often during working hours.
+It could involve volunteering at a company organised team day or through opportunities suited to your employees’ interests and expertise.

 -